The AI Brain Behind Ingredient Transparency

 MVP Architecture: Keon’s Local Prototype

-Keon spun up a local dev stack using Ollama, which enables us to prototype quickly and compare LLM output across prompt types.
-Ollama acts as the runtime for the language models.
+Keon spun up a local dev stack using Ollama to prototype and benchmark LLM output across different prompt styles.
+We’re using:

 Example Output